-This plan is for the Shannon IRBD.
+This plan is for the South Eastern RBD.
 It covers the period 2009-2015 and has been prepared in consultation with all stakeholders.
 It sets out the measures to be taken by all stakeholders and the tools to prioritise the application of available resources to those measures, with the aim of achieving the objectives of the directive.
 The key parties in its implementation are:

-- the district's local authorities (Limerick (county and city), Cavan, Clare, Cork, Galway, Kerry, Laois, Leitrim, Longford, Meath, Mayo, Offaly, Roscommon, Sligo, Tipperary North, Tipperary South and Westmeath), which acted jointly to make the plan; Limerick County Council, as the coordinating local authority in the district will aim to coordinate the work of the authorities and public participation in the district and to coordinate work with the Northern Ireland Environment Agency; - the Environmental Protection Agency, which is responsible for reporting to the European Union, coordinating activities at national level and certain other tasks such as assigning status, monitoring programmes and review of the plan; - the Department of the Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Program plays a significant role in determining priority for investment in infrastructure and the availability of resources to local authorities; - other public authorities identified under the 2003 Water Policy Regulations, which are required to exercise their functions in a manner which is consistent with the objectives of the river basin management plan; - the Water Framework Directive National Advisory Committee which will oversee implementation of the plan at national level.
+- the district's local authorities (Carlow, Wexford, Kilkenny, Waterford County, South Tipperary, Laois, North Tipperary, Kildare, Offaly, Wicklow, Waterford City, Limerick and Cork), which acted jointly to make the plan; Carlow County Council, as the coordinating local authority in the district, will aim to coordinate the work of the local authorities and public participation in the district; - the Environmental Protection Agency, which is responsible for reporting to the European Union, coordinating activities at national level and certain other tasks such as assigning status, monitoring programmes and review of the plan; - the Department of the Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Program plays a significant role in determining priority for investment in infrastructure and the availability of resources to local authorities; - other public authorities identified under the 2003 Water Policy Regulations, which are required to exercise their functions in a manner which is consistent with the objectives of the river basin management plan; - the Water Framework Directive National Advisory Committee which will oversee implementation of the plan at national level.
 It is chaired by the Department of the Environment, Heritage and Local Government and involves representatives from the Department of Agriculture, Fisheries and Food, the Environmental Protection Agency, the City and County Managers Association (representing local authorities) and other Government Departments as appropriate.